CrescentonC/mlscript/README.md

 - To write one's own programs and test Lumberhack's optimization on them:

-  The testing infrastructure for Lumberhack's `sbt` project is set up so that if there are any unstaged changes (as determined by `git`) in any test file (those in `lumberhack/shared/src/test/resources`), only the corresponding files will be processed.
+  The testing infrastructure (DiffTest) for Lumberhack's `sbt` project is set up so that if there are any unstaged changes (as determined by `git`) in any test file (those in `lumberhack/shared/src/test/resources`), only the corresponding files will be processed.
-  So one can make select modifications to some test files and run the test command (`testOnly mlscript.lumberhack.DiffTestLumberhack`) again in `sbt` shell, and only your modified tests will be run.
+  So one can make selected modifications to some test files and run the test command (`testOnly mlscript.lumberhack.DiffTestLumberhack`) again in `sbt` shell, and only your modified tests will be run.
   There is a `lumberhack/shared/src/test/resources/PaperExamples.mls` file with examples for you to start editing and getting new results from Lumberhack.